Hurricane Preparedness, Safety and Emergency Planning for Pets.

 14. Secure pet doors and gates so your pet cannot go outside on his or her own.

-Walk your pets on a leash even if in your yard.
+Walk your pets on a leash even if it is in your own backyard.

 15. Buddy System.
 Have a buddy system and exchange pet information, evacuation plans and house keys with friends family and neighbor’s in the event that you cannot get to your pets on time your buddies